-Monitoring soil water content is crucial to help growers on optimizing production, preserve water, reduce environmental impacts in soil and water bodies, and save money.
+Monitoring soil water content is crucial to help growers optimize production, preserve water, reduce environmental impacts in soil and water bodies, and save money.

 Smart farming has been transforming agriculture.
 The capability of the Internet of Things (IoT) technology to transform physical objects into smart objects brings a revolutionary age to precision agriculture.
 Together with LoRa connectivity, the share of information has been simplified and, consequently, amplified to drones, GIS information, sensors precision, and many other technical devices.